 CISA and the Southeast Regional Climate Center (SERCC) collaborate to investigate links between climate and human health.
-Recent studies have focused on heat stress impacts on pregnancy, wet bulb globe temperature, and the impacts of extreme rainfall events on waterborne disease.
-Based on heat-health research findings, SERCC developed the NC Heat Health Vulnerability Tool (HHVT) in partnership with the NC State Climate Office.
-This tool has the capacity to predict heat-related emergency department (ED) visits at the county level based on National Weather Service daily forecasts.
-The Hazardous Extremes Risk Assessment (HERA) tool provides county-level information for North Carolina about the occurrences and impacts of extreme events such as heavy rainfall and flooding.
-Both the HHVT and the HERA tool can be accessed on the Convergence website, which houses a wealth of resources about climate and public health in the Carolinas: https://convergence.unc.edu/.
+Studies have focused on the vulnerabilities and impacts associated with extreme events, such as heat, heavy rainfall, and flooding.
+Based on heat-health research findings, SERCC developed the wet bulb globe temperature (WBGT) forecasting tool.
+This tool has the capacity to predict wet bulb globe temperatures that are used by high school athletic directors to ensure the safety of their athletes during practice and games.
+The Hazardous Extremes for Risk Assessment (HERA) tool provides county-level information about the occurrences and impacts of extreme events.
+Both the

+WBGT and HERA tools can be accessed on the Convergence website, which houses a wealth of resources about climate and public health in the Carolinas: https://convergence.unc.edu/.